geneontology/go-fastapi/provision/production/PRODUCTION_PROVISION_README.md

 DNS record is used for `go-fastapi`.
 Once the instance has been provisioned, you would need to point this record to the elastic IP of the VM.
 For testing purposes, you can use: `aes-test-go-fastapi.geneontology.org`

-Note: if using cloudflare, you would need to point the cloudflare dns record to the elastic IP.
+**NOTE**: if using cloudflare, you would need to point the cloudflare dns record to the elastic IP.

 #### SSH Keys: